omerbozkurts/bankingApp/README.md

 # Hashing
     SHA-256 algorithm used for encyrption to the users identity number and password.
 # Data Structre
-    There are 3 data structer elements.
+    There are 3 data structre elements.
 These are hash table, binary tree and queue hash table used for recieve and edit data. binary tree used for sorting the user with unic user number queue used for keep and show to the account movements